We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 This classic book provides a springboard for many lessons: the letter C, the color orange, the color brown, how plants grow, and more.
 You will find these The Carrot Seed activities in our free lapbook.

 The lapbook printables use a carrot theme to teach math, science, phonics, and more.

 Carrot Sizes Trifold Book

-Let your preschool student put the carrots in order based on size: small, medium, and large.
+Let your preschool student explore math while putting the carrots in order based on size: small, medium, and large.